tmux-plugins/tmux-resurrect/README.md

-# Tmux Session Saver
+# Tmux Resurrect

-Persists `tmux` environment across system restarts.
+Restore `tmux` environment after a system restart.

 Tmux is great, except when you have to restart the computer.
 You loose all the running programs, working directories, pane layouts etc.